 Community Service Advisors (CSAs) are responsible for mentoring, advising, and setting boundaries with students who live in the Residential Community.
-They are trained to respond to emergencies, make referrals to appropriate campus resources, provide monthly educational and social activities, uphold Residential Community standards and policies, and build communities of respect and caring within a diverse group of individuals.
+They are trained to respond to emergencies, mediate resident conflicts, make referrals to appropriate campus resources, provide community building activities, uphold Residential Community standards and policies, and build communities of respect and caring within a diverse group of individuals.
 Job expectations include, but are not limited to: on-call weekend and weekday duty (varies by neighborhood) and service desk coverage, weekly staff meetings, weekly in-service training, weekly supervision meetings, and being a campus leader and role model.
-The CSA position is a academic year, live on-campus commitment and all members of the staff must be available in mid-August and mid-January for training and available throughout the year (including weekends) for major activities.
+The CSA position is an academic year, live on-campus commitment and all members of the staff must be available in early-August and early-January for training and available throughout the year (including weekends) for major activities.